 an information event for SMEs on the GDPR organized by the Budapest Chamber of Commerce and Industry in October 2019.
 The Chamber invited the representatives of the NAIH and all SMEs registered at the Chamber.
 The attending SMEs were provided the opportunity to ask questions they are most interested in concerning the GDPR compliance.

-Additionally, the President and other representatives of NAIH presented the project and the launch of the SME hotline at several conferences, such as Hungarian Decision maker Think Tank Conference, Infoszféra conference, Data Protection Case Handling Workshop.
+Additionally, the President and other representatives of NAIH presented the project and the launch of the SME hotline at several conferences, such as Hungarian Decision maker Think Tank Conference, Infoszféra Conference, Data Protection Case Handling Workshop.

 Internal rules and procedures